facelessuser/RegReplace/docs/src/markdown/usage.md

     },
 ```

-Lastly, we can provide the plugin.
+Lastly, we provide the plugin.
 RegReplace will load the plugin and look for a function called `replace`.  `replace` takes a python re match object, and any arguments you want to feed it.
 Arguments are defined in the regular expression rule as shown above.

 ```py3
 SHORT_MONTH = 30